 Currency

-Avoiding Race Conditions between two EFET Boxes
+Avoiding Race Conditions between two Boxes

 The states “Pending”, “Potential Match”, “MatchSuggested”, and “Matched” reflect the processing sequence alongside the execution of the eCM protocol as defined in section 5.5, “Detailed Business Document Flows”.
 This approach also avoids race conditions introduced by intermediate amendments that would lead to intermediate version changes and could spoil a match.